jwakefieldau/open-pl-ref-lights/USER_MANUAL.md

 ## Shutdown (IMPORTANT)

 When the meet is over, shut down the system by **holding down the R button for more than 10 seconds and then releasing**.
 This tells the lights software to shutdown the underlying operating system cleanly.  **Please do this rather than simply disconnecting the mains power**.
 Once the system is shut down, the display will indicate that there is no video signal.
+Wait a few minutes before disconnecting the power as a precaution

+## Charging controller batteries

+The 8BitDo SN30 controllers have a USB-C port for charging.
+When fully charged, they should be able to operate for about 18 hours.
+As mentioned earlier, if left idle for a few minutes, they will automatically power off.